-Sources of drinking water for both tap water and bottled water include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+Our water comes from wells.
+As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Since 1952, the Village of Brooklyn has supplied drinking water to its customers from two groundwater wells with depths of 50 feet and 103 feet.
 The State of Michigan performed an assessment of the Village's source water to determine the susceptibility to or the relative potential of contamination.
 The susceptibility rating is reflected on a seven-tiered scale from "very low" to "very high" based on geologic sensitivity, well construction, water chemistry and potential contamination sources.

-The aquifer from which this groundwater is obtained is characterized as "unconfined," meaning that sources of surface water filter through the ground directly above the aquifer as opposed to confined aquifers that are separated from sources of surface water by an impermeable layer of rock.
+The aquifer from which this groundwater is obtained is characterized as "unconfined." meaning that sources of surface water filter through the ground directly above the aguifer as opposed to confined aquifers that are separated from sources of surface water by an impermeable layer of rock.
 Therefore, the Michigan Department of Environment, Great Lakes, and Energy (EGLE) has determined that Brooklyn's public wells possess a "high" susceptibility to contamination.
 However, no Maximum Contaminant Level (MCL) violations have occurred; the well construction meets state and federal standards; there are no potential sources of contamination within the standard isolation area; and known sources of contamination within the wellhead protection area are being remediated to prevent movement of contamination to the municipal wells.
 The Village of Brooklyn is a cooperating member of the Jackson County Wellhead Protection program.
 Source water assessment information is available at the Village Office, 121 N. Main Street, Brooklyn, MI, or by email to info@villageofbrooklyn.com.